Integrity and

 When

-bodily action, that you thought it doesn't matter.
+bodily action the fact that you thought it briefly doesn't matter.

 15 It’s not

-necessary or beneficial to hold negative feelings or thoughts, nor to express
+necessary or beneficial to hold negative feelings or ideas nor to express

 negative feelings or ideas to another person.

-If you hold or express negative feelings or ideas you'll reinforce your negative
+you hold or express negative feelings or ideas you'll

 The only negative actions that you do